kingluddite/web-dev-notes/full_stack/user-authentication/01-authenticate-and-authorize.md

 **example**

-* After siging into facebook you can:
+* After signing into facebook you can:
     - View your friends statuses
     - Update your own status